5 Scams That Will Ruin Your Holiday Season (and How to Avoid Them)

 By Joel Christophersen

-But retailers aren’t the only ones gearing up early for the holidays.
-Scammers are, too.
-In fact, the threat of fraud and identity theft normally increases this time of year, so it’s important to watch out for these prevalent scams during the holiday season:
+Retailers and shoppers aren’t the only ones gearing up for the holidays.
+Scammers are too.
+In fact, the threat of fraud and identity theft typically increases during the holiday season This time of year, it’s important to watch out for secret shopper scams, Christmas phishing scams and other prevalent holiday scams:

 Also known as a "grandparent scam," this crime involves an impostor contacting a senior citizen, posing as a grandchild or other family member, and fabricating a family emergency that requires immediate financial assistance.
-They may impersonate your loved one convincingly, play on your emotions, swear you to secrecy and insist that you wire money right away.
+They may impersonate your loved one convincingly, play on your emotions and insist that you send money right away.
+They will also demand that you don’t tell anyone.
+Grandparent scams are some of the most sinister holiday scams because they are so personal and manipulative.

 Source: Federal Trade Commission Consumer Information

-What to do if you see an impostor Scam:
+What to do if you encounter an impostor scam:

 - Do not react immediately, no matter how urgent the caller says the emergency is.

-- Verify if the caller is really who they say they are, by asking personal questions that a stranger couldn’t possibly know.
+- Verify that the caller is really who they say they are by asking personal questions that a stranger couldn’t possibly answer.

-There is such a thing as “legitimate” mystery shopping, when a company is hired to evaluate a retailer’s quality of service, usually by signing up strangers to make certain purchases and report on their experience.
+There is such a thing as legitimate mystery shopping.
+And over the holiday season, legitimate companies may hire secret holiday shoppers to evaluate a retailer based on certain customer service and shopping experience metrics.
+Usually, these companies invite strangers to make certain purchases and report on their experience.
 In these cases, the shopper is reimbursed and usually gets to keep the product they buy.

-But more often than not, scammers take advantage by posing as bogus “secret shopper” companies — either online, by phone, or through the physical mail — and conning victims into paying some sort of application fee when they sign up.
+But even though there are legitimate secret shopping opportunities, scammers often take advantage by posing as bogus secret shopper companies and luring people into secret shopper scams.
+Scammers typically try to recruit participants online, by phone, or through the physical mail.
+Most secret shopper scams end up conning victims into paying some sort of application fee when they sign up.

 Here’s an example of Secret Shopper Scam:

-- Never trust a secret shopper offer that you didn’t prompt.
-This means never giving out personal information over the phone, unless you are the one who initiated the call.
+- Never trust a secret shopper offer that you didn’t initiate or apply for.
+This means never giving out personal information over the phone unless you are the one who initiated the call.

 - Never pay any sort of fee to be a mystery shopper.
 Legitimate companies don’t charge people, they pay people to work for them.

-- If you suspect a scam, report it to the FTC or your state’s attorney general.
+- If you run into any secret shopper scams, report them to the FTC or your state’s attorney general.

 3. Charity Fraud